WDP Part 11: Security Considerations

 - Cross-system diagnostic transmission

-1.3 Threat Model
+1.3 Threat Model#

-WDP implementations should consider these threat vectors:
+WDP implementations SHOULD consider the following threat vectors:

-- Catalog Tampering - Malicious modification of catalog files
+- Catalog Tampering: Malicious modification of catalog files

-- Man-in-the-Middle - Interception of diagnostic data
+- Man-in-the-Middle: Interception of diagnostic data

-- Log Injection - Malicious data in diagnostic fields
+- Log Injection: Malicious data in diagnostic fields

-- Denial of Service - Resource exhaustion via diagnostics
+- Denial of Service: Resource exhaustion via diagnostics

-- Privacy Violations - Correlation of user activities
+- Privacy Violations: Correlation of user activities

-1.4 Security Principles
+1.4 Security Principles#

 ┌─────────────────────────────────────────┐

 │ 1.
-Prevention (Don't include PII) │
+Prevention (Do not include PII) │

 │ 2.
 Detection (Sanitize before output) │